ggsDing/WiCoNet/README.md

 2. Change the training parameters in *Train_WiCo_BLU.py*, especially the data directory.

 3. To evaluate, change also the parameters in *Eval_WiCo_BLU.py*, especially the data directory and the checkpoint path.

+If you find our work useful or interesting, please consider to cite:
+> L. Ding et al., "Looking Outside the Window: Wide-Context Transformer for the Semantic Segmentation of High-Resolution Remote Sensing Images," in IEEE Transactions on Geoscience and Remote Sensing, doi: 10.1109/TGRS.2022.3168697.